Milan-Tomic/BigSpace/README.md

 Clicking a planet will enter that planet.

-Clicking a planet tile will provide some output on the console.
+Right-clicking a planet tile or universe tile will provide some output on the console.

 Uninhabited planets will only have an Info panel, Inhabited planets will have an info panel and a resources panel (currently unused).